Things you should know:

 Time does what time does, Eloise gets settled, I’ve talked to Susan and Taylor several times, they seem satisfied.

 Our house is stirring, it’s early December, the weather’s cold, not frigid yet, a few chilly rains, no snow.
 Dasha and I are making breakfast, the smell of coffee and bacon frying has our women wandering in.
 They pour their preferences, coffee for most, green tea for Janah, black for Daria and Dasha.

-Soon, across the table are blini, caviar and sour cream, smoked salmon, poached eggs, crispy bacon and cut strawberries, blueberries and cantaloupe.
+Soon, across the table are blini, caviar, sour cream, smoked salmon, poached eggs, crispy bacon, cut strawberries, blueberries, and cantaloupe.

 Amaya, “I am feeling weightless this morning, my latest novel in stores, a splendid breakfast.
 Vesnushki and I are off to Christmas shop, it’s time for spring wardrobes for the twins.
 I took the liberty of snooping through everyone’s closets, I do not see the need for more wearables, unless anyone has special requests.”

 Nikko, “I have stuff I haven’t put on yet.”

 Zi, “I could use a new suit jacket, black or grey please.”

 No and no, she brings home odds and ends all year long when she finds things she likes.
 It’s not that she knows our tastes, her attitude is she knows what our tastes ought to be, we are never disappointed.
 Janah and I are good about donating our stuff when we’ve tired of it.
 I keep our closet organized, my fetish, and I don’t collect shoes, we have enough, Janah doesn’t care about clothes.
 We aren’t jewelry people, I’ve worn the same simple platinum bracelets, rings and necklaces for years.
 They’re part of me, I keep them clean and in good repair, I like them.
 Janah seldom wears jewelry.